Seth Thomas Pocket Watch Model 4

 Model 4 movements were made with only 1 casing screw, at the VI o’clock position, to hold the movement in the case; but there is also a small brass pin protruding from the side of the perimeter of the movement, at the XI o’clock position, which matches a notch on the inside of the special open-face watch cases made for key wound movements.
 Inserting the brass pin into this notch helps to stabilize the movement in the open-face orientation in the case.
 There is also a special notch in the special hunting watch case, at two o’clock position, to help stabilize the movement in the hunting case orientation.
 Because there is no winding stem orientation to consider Model 4 is adaptable to either open-face or hunting case orientation.

-Owners of key-wound and key-set Model 4 movements clearly need to be supplied with one obvious pocket watch accessory, a key.
+Owners of key-wound and key-set Seth Thomas Model 4 movements clearly needed to be supplied with one obvious pocket watch accessory, a pocket watch key.
 Pocket watch keys were manufactured in many shapes, configurations, and sizes.
 Seth Thomas Model 4 key-wound and key-set movements most frequently require a size 5 watch key.
 It should not be surprising to discover that any particular Seth Thomas Model 4 could require the use of a size 4 key or size 6 key instead.
+Some key-wound/key-set movements require one size key to wind them and a different size key to set the time.
 I don’t know why.
-That’s just the way it seems to be.
-Below are photos of a handful of pocket watch keys that I have acquired over the past few years that I have been a collector.
-They are not exotic or very artistic in design, which may be why they accompanied a watch upon its purchase.
+That’s just the way it seems to be after 100+ years of use, repairs, and modifications.
+Below are photos of a handful of pocket watch keys that I have acquired over the past few years as a collector.
+Some of them are interesting to look at; but would not be considered exotic, which may be why many of them accompanied a pocket watch upon its purchase.

 Key Wound & Key Set Movements